shenhaiyoualn/EADT/README.md

 * Download CUFS and CUFSF dataset and put it in the dataset directory
 * Download parsing [model](https://drive.google.com/file/d/1VNEoJEZLLdvX-cP0xohyWv_xYqNtprjU/view?usp=share_link) and move it to /model/parsing/cp/
-* You need to process the file into the format of the /dataset/list_train_sample.txt directory
+* You need to process the file into the format of the /dataset/list_train_sample.txt directory (mat1 and mat2 represent the results of the segmentation process of photos and sketches, respectively）